Irish language in Newfoundland: Irish immigration

-And a fat joint of meat bigger than I could tell.
+And a fat joint of meat heavier than I could tell.

 County Kilkenny's contribution to this emigration was 25%, followed by County Wexford (at least 23%), County Waterford (at least 20%) and County Tipperary (at least 15%), with County Cork adding a further 6%.
 Wexford was the county of origin in which the Irish language was least spoken.
 The other counties, mostly in Munster, were part of an area in which Irish was widely spoken until at least the middle of the 19th century.
 An illustration of this is furnished by the estimated percentage of Irish speakers for the decennial period 1771–1781 in the following counties: County Kilkenny 57%, County Tipperary 51%, County Waterford 86%, County Kerry 93%, and County Cork 84%.
 This is borne out by observations made in 1819 by James McQuige, a veteran Methodist lay preacher in Irish:

 Most Irish settled on the Avalon Peninsula, with many in the main port and present capital of St. John's.

 Some Irish immigrants to Newfoundland moved on, and many others were part of an annual seasonal migration between Ireland and Newfoundland.
 Most landed in the Newfoundland ports of St. John's and Harbour Grace, and many moved on to smaller outports on the coast of the Avalon Peninsula.
 By the 1780s, the Irish had become the dominant ethnic group in and around the St. John's area, in a population of about 3,200.
 Many were engaged in fishing and had little formal education.
 Many were servants who came to Newfoundland alone, but others had families, in which the labour of women and children was essential.
 Most families had a small plot of land.

-By 1815 the Irish in Newfoundland numbered over 19,000.
+By 1815, the Irish in Newfoundland numbered over 19,000.
 Emigration was encouraged by political discontent at home, overpopulation and impoverishment.
 It was also aided by the fact that legislation of 1803 designed to regulate conditions on British passenger vessels, making the passage too expensive for the poorest, such as the Irish, did not apply to Newfoundland, which was viewed as a fishery rather than a colony.